The importance of and breastfeeding

 Proper nutrition not only contributes to the normal growth and development of the fetus and newborn but can contribute to the reduction of maternal and fetal morbidity during pregnancy.

 In the Western world, food of all kinds is rich and available.
-However, the composition of the diet, the quality of the food and its components may lead to significant nutritional deficiencies, including among healthy women of childbearing age.
+However, the composition of the diet, the quality of the food and its components may lead to significant nutritional deficiencies, including among women of childbearing age.

 Poor nutrition in this group may have a negative effect on pregnancy outcomes and the development of their children.